SamuelSwartzberg/flashcardifying_text_temp/inf.md

 *ML attributes are placed in the start tag.
-*ML attributes have the syntax key="value".
+*ML attributes have the syntax key="value". enumerated attriubtes are attributes that take a fixed set of values.
 HTML attribute values may be unquoted if they do not feature whitespace and a few reserved characters.
-HTML features boolean attributes: attributes which <em>may not</em> take a value, but whose presence or absence represnets true or false.
+HTML but not other *ML languages has boolean attributes. boolean attributes are attributes which ＊may not＊ take a value, but whose presence or absence represnets true or false.
-HTML also features enumerated attriubtes: attributes that take a fixed set of values.
 Confusingly, some HTML attributes with boolean semantics are not boolean attributes, but instead enumerated attributes, mostly with the possible values "yes" and "no" or "true" and "false".

 ##### element names